Top US Motorcycle Road List

 Lists: AMA-15, BM-30, DC-10, LP-10, NG-10, RM-35.

-3. Blue Ridge Parkway (BRP), North Carolina and Virginia.
 The Blue Ridge Parkway runs for 469 miles (755 km) through Virginia and North Carolina, mostly along the spine of the Blue Ridge of the Appalachian Mountains.
 The southern terminus is at Rockfish Gap VA, where it connects with Shenandoah National Park's Skyline Drive.
 The two-lane parkway is limited to non-commercial traffic, and is not maintained in the winter.

 Photo: Mabry Mill, Blue Ridge Parkway, Virginia.